 For each of your topics briefly formulate 3-4 possible research questions, even though you will only be choosing one of these possible questions as the one you will use in your project.

 Choose what you believe to be the best one of the possible research questions for each topic.
-This will then become your research question for that topic (though you may find you need to revise it in the next few assignments as you learn more about the issue).
+This will then become your research question for that topic (though you may need it revise it in the next few assignments as you learn more about the issue).

 1. Make sure for each topic that you have one question that is narrowly focused and deals with a problem or issue for which analysis is required.